cotes2020/jekyll-theme-chirpy/_posts/2019-08-08-write-a-new-post.md

 ---
 ```

 With the increasing number of posts, the number of categories and tags will increase several times!
 If we still manually create these *category*/*tag* type files, it will obviously be a super time-consuming job, and it is very likely to miss some of them, i.e., when you click on the missing `category` or `tag` link from a post or somewhere, the browser will complain to you "404 Not Found".
 The good news is we got a lovely script tool `_scripts/sh/create_pages.sh` to finish the boring tasks.
-Basically we will use it via `run.sh`, `build.sh`, `deploy.sh` or `publish.sh` that placed in `tools/` instead of running it separately.
+Basically we will use it through `run.sh`, `build.sh` or `deploy.sh` that placed in `tools/` instead of running it separately.
 Check out its use case [here]({{ "/posts/getting-started/#deployment" | relative_url }}).

 ## Last modified date